 Purchase of Food/Food Items

-There are only four conditions under which food and food items (including coffee, tea, donuts, and pastries) may be purchased and paid from University funds.
+There are only four conditions under which food and food items (including coffee, tea, donuts, bottled water and pastries) may be purchased and paid for from University funds.
 The conditions are

 - Fee must be collected from the specific workshop, seminar, or conference participants for which the food/food items were purchased;